Staffing Model Support for Your ServiceNow Instance

 Like most things in business, success largely depends on the talent and quality of the team you have leading the initiatives.
 This is also true once you’ve implemented ServiceNow.
 The short and long-term success of this investment for your organization rests in the hands of the team you choose to oversee the projects.
 What we’ve learned from our customers is that to truly succeed your staffing model should consist of elements from multiple staffing options.

-What we’ve learned from our customers is that to truly succeed your ServiceNow Staffing model should consist of elements from multiple staffing options.
+To truly succeed, your ServiceNow Staffing model should consist of elements from multiple staffing options.

 - In-house: for sustained administration/development with most FTE investment